Translation disclaimer (Translation disclaimer)

 Outreach.
 This support is available to make sure that you can access social opportunities, especially in the evening and at weekends.
 There are several approved providers who can offer outreach support.

-What if I, or someone I care for, have mental health needs?
+If you or someone you care for have mental health needs

 There are various teams that are based in the community that can help you: